 If you are a homeowner aged 55+ and have a property valued at a minimum of £70,000, it may be worth your time to look at your options for Equity Release in Hull.
 Get in touch with an experienced later life mortgage advisor in Hull to learn more about later life lending.

 On the topic of releasing equity, another big one people use it for, is to pay off any unsecured debts you may have accrued over time.

 Though it may seem easy enough, debt consolidation not only bases the amount on how much you’re owed and the value of the property but also on your credit rating.
 This could mean you are limited in the amount you can borrow.

 Additionally, to pay off your previous mortgage and your debts, you will need to borrow more than your outstanding mortgage amount.
 This means your monthly repayments will most likely be higher.
 Though not an ideal situation, at least you can rest assured that should you find yourself dealt an unfortunate hand, you do have some options out there.

-An advisor will be able to discuss your circumstances and future goals, in order to create the best plan of action for you in the next step of your mortgage journey.
-It is our aim to ensure this go around is a quicker and smoother process than your first time.
+Our remortgage advisors in Hull will be able to discuss your options, to create the best plan of action for you in the next step of your remortgage journey.
+We aim to ensure this go around is a quicker and smoother process than your first time.